 Temporary showcaseMade of bronze, the statue in Austin’s likeness was commissioned and paid for by First State Bank of Noble.
 It temporarily will be showcased at the family’s home on Etowah Road until a final destination is secured.
 “We just couldn’t believe that someone would want to do that for us,” Renee Haley said.
 “We’re glad to have it here for everyone to see.”
 Family members gathered Monday at the family property in Noble for the unveiling and to release balloons in honor of Austin, something they do every year on his birthday.
 The balloons have a note inside and the Haleys say they’ve gotten a response from San Antonio.
 “It’s something we do for Austin, to honor him and tell people why we are doing,” Renee Haley said.
 “So, to get a call from somebody in San Antonio was really great.”

 No lawsuitIn a society where litigation and wrongful death lawsuits are commonplace, it’s almost odd to find out the Haleys never sued the Noble Police Department or the officers who were trying to get the snake out of the birdhouse for their roles in Austin’s death.
+But that doesn’t mean the couple didn’t want to see some form of justice.

 Continue reading this story on the...